We hold a set of values and expectations of how we behave as a community, both as individuals and as an institution.

 - We all display professionalism in our conduct at all times.

 - We understand that every role is important and contributes to our success.

-- We create a safe environment for work and study.
+- We create an inclusive working environment for work and study.

 - We do not tolerate inappropriate behaviour such as sexual misconduct, verbal, online and social media abuse.